Members of the 52-player team to be on hand for 2013 home finale on Saturday against UTEP

-Former Green Wave standout and longtime NFL player and coach Lionel Washington returns to his alma mater as a co-defensive coordinator and secondary coach for Tulane in 2012.
+Former Green Wave standout and longtime NFL player and coach Lionel Washington returned to his alma mater as a co-defensive coordinator and secondary coach for Tulane in 2012 and will begin his second season on the staff in 2013.

 A native of nearby Lutcher, Washington spent 27 years in the NFL as a player or coach, all on the defensive side of the football.
 He played 15 seasons in the NFL as a defensive back and was a secondary coach for 12 years following retirement.

-Washington, 51, spent 10 seasons with the Green Bay Packers as a nicklebacks/cornerbacks coach from 1999 to 2008.
-He spent two years on the Oakland Raiders staff in 2009 and 2010 and was the defensive backs coach on Marty Schottenheimer's staff of the United Football League's Virginia Destroyers in 2011.
+Washington, 52, spent 10 seasons with the Green Bay Packers as a nicklebacks/cornerbacks coach from 1999 to 2008.
+He worked two years on the Oakland Raiders staff in 2009 and 2010 and was the defensive backs coach on Marty Schottenheimer's staff of the United Football League's Virginia Destroyers in 2011.

 As an NFL coach, he tutored several of the NFL's best defenders, including Packer cornerbacks Al Harris and former Raider Charles Woodson, who earned Pro Bowls berths under Washington's tutelage.
 In 2005, Washington's defensive backs helped Green Bay lead the league in fewest passing yards allowed per game (167.5) as well as fewest passing first downs (143).